|

 This tablet was

-reportedly recovered in situ during a credible archaeological
+reportedly recovered in situ during a professional archaeological

 excavation of a burial mound in